QED-DeveloperPortal/qed-developer-portal-public/_posts/2024/2024-10-22-What is LiveDoc and how it can help you.md

 LiveDoc’s configuration can be managed directly through the **admin panel** on the QED Developer Portal, allowing users to:

 - **Add or remove repositories to scan:** Add new repositories or remove outdated ones from the scanning list.
-- **Modify repositories to scan:** Change the configuration values for existing respositories in the list.
+- **Modify repositories to scan:** Change the configuration values for existing repositories in the list.

 ## Feature gaps in the existing implementation